huaweicloud/terraform-provider-huaweicloud/docs/resources/cts_tracker.md

 ## Argument Reference
 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the CTS tracker resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the CTS tracker resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new CTS tracker resource.

 * `bucket_name` - (Required) The OBS bucket name for a tracker.